thstamod/light-react-validator/README.md

 | minCheckboxes | input: any, availableOptions: any  |

-> In order to pass additional arguments to the validator, the arguments should be declared on options property. !important the validator and the extra arguments should have the same name!!
+> In order to pass additional arguments to the validator, the arguments should be declared on the options property. !Important the validator and the extra arguments should have the same name!